nadiamariduena/e-commerce-react-stripe/src/errors.md

 ## FIREFOX ISSUE 🔴

-##### 3 days after i apparently solved the issue i decided to delete a product again to see if the problem persisted and once again i had the same issue
+### Three days after i apparently solved the issue i decided to delete a product again to see if the problem persisted and once again i had the same issue

 <br>

-- I am still not 100% sure of what causes it because even if i have the correct data in those 2 files I am always encountering this issue when i delete a product
+- I am still not 100% sure of what causes it, because even if i have the correct data in those 2 files, I am always encountering this issue when i delete a product.

 ### Today i realized that the mistake also appears when I dont empty the basket with the product i deleted (Obvious) , after that the images worked again, but i then i decided to test it in firefox and the problems is still there